 Royal Canin Gastrointestinal Fiber Response Dry Food

-Purina’s Naturals’ food has all the same benefits as the Gastroenteric Formula food but uses high-quality ingredients without any corn or wheat.
-This food is also free of artificial colors and flavors.
+Purina’s Naturals’ food has all the same benefits as the gastroenteric formula food but uses high-quality ingredients without any corn or wheat.
+This food is also free of artificial colors and flavors, so your pristine feline will only be getting the very best.

-⇒ Shop USA Purina Pro Plan Veterinary Diets Gastroenteric Formula Dry/ Wet Food
+Purina Pro Plan Veterinary Diets Gastroenteric Formula Dry

 Purina Pro Plan Veterinary Diets Gastroenteric Naturals Dry/ Wet Food

-If you’re looking for natural, easily digestible ingredients, Blue Buffalo’s food is a great choice.
-Their meals are made with proteins, carbohydrates, and fats that promote optimal nutrient absorption.
+Blue Buffalo’s food is a great choice if you’re looking for a natural meal with easily digestible ingredients.
+Their food is made with proteins, carbohydrates, and fats that promote optimal nutrient absorption.

 This food also contains prebiotic fibers to help balance your fur baby’s gastrointestinal microflora.
-Their formula also contains antioxidants and vitamins E and C, to support a healthy immune system.
-And if your cat needs extra hydration, wet food is ideal.
+Their formula also contains antioxidants and vitamins E and C to support a healthy immune system.
+And if your cat needs extra hydration, you can even get the wet food variety and offer your kitty the best of both worlds.

-⇒ Shop USA Blue Buffalo Natural Veterinary Diet GI Gastrointestinal Support Dry/ Wet Food
+Blue Buffalo Natural Veterinary Diet GI Gastrointestinal Support Dry

 Indoor cats with tummy trouble will love this food.
 The natural fiber blend of whole grains, beets, and rice helps to support a healthy digestive system.
 This also helps to reduce litter-box odors and hairballs.